scds/2022-grevents/index.md

 <img src="assets/img/DigitalActivism.png" alt="Workshop Title Slide" width="720">

-"Content Creators, Digital Labour, and Online Identities: A SCDS Graduate Resident Panel"
+<b> "Content Creators, Digital Labour, and Online Identities: A SCDS Graduate Resident Panel" </b>

 What role do social media platforms play in forming and negotiating digital labour?
 How do platforms frame online selves and lives as intelligible or otherwise?
 What are the cultural and communicative practices Creators and users rely on to mediate their identities in digital spaces?